-i not let Ernest do they drill as the tares this dothes. y rom Mrs Leston.
+Sir not les tennest do Mej drill as he tares his clothes. y rom Mrs Leston.
+Reca 12/5/02

 There is an interesting entry for 5th March 1902 when Dr A.P.
-Macnamara of Shrivenham, (see below) personally wrote in the Log that Edgar Townsend 'is under my professional care and unable to attend school.'
-And on the 11th of March he personally signed him back in again as fit to attend.
+Macnamara (Albert Percee) of Shrivenham, (see below) personally wrote in the Log that Edgar Townsend 'is under my professional care and unable to attend school.'
+And on the 11th March, he personally signed him back in again as fit to attend.
 (See SHS N983 & N593 for more information).
 This was to satisfy the legal requirement that all children must attend school.